sinux-l5d/studentbox-doc/content/private/research-methods.md

 ### gRPC

 gRPC is "a high performance, open source universal RPC framework"[^grpcio].
-RPC stands for *Remote Procedure Call*, which is a kind of API that abstract the complexity of making calls to a remote API by providing to the developer functions that works like if it was local[^wikipedia].
+RPC stands for *Remote Procedure Call*, which is a kind of API that abstracts the complexity of making calls to a remote API by providing to the developer functions that works like if it was local[^wikipedia].

 > [!quote] Quote
 >